ltrapaga/pre-work-study-guide/README.md

 # pre-work-study-guide
-A study guide for course prework.
+A study guide for course pre-work.